Upper Deck Company: History

 On September 29, 2009, Upper Deck created the company's first-ever packs of Finnish- and Swedish-language Victory hockey cards.

 In February 2010, Blizzard Entertainment ended its licensing deal with Upper Deck, which had previously produced the World of Warcraft trading card game.

 On April 7, 2010, Upper Deck announced it would no longer be licensed to produce NFL trading cards.
 Upper Deck spokesperson Terry Melia noted on his Twitter account that, "UD was unable to come to terms with NFL Properties.
 No NFL Properties-licensed football cards from UD in 2010."
 Upper Deck owner Richard McWilliam said, "Over the past year, Upper Deck has attempted to negotiate a new licensing deal with NFL Properties.
 Unfortunately, despite our best efforts, we were not able to reach agreeable terms, and therefore will not be issuing any NFL Properties-licensed trading cards for the 2010 season.
 Upper Deck will continue to focus on its exclusive license agreement with the Collegiate Licensing Company and co-exclusive agreements with NHL Enterprises and the NHL Players Association, as well as its multiple entertainment licenses."

 On January 8, 2015, Panini America acquired the Collegiate Licensing Company exclusive trading card agreement that Upper Deck formerly owned.

+In December 2025, Upper Deck extended its partnerships with Hockey Canada, renewing their licensing agreement, which has been active since 2012.
+Also in December, it was announced that Upper Deck had signed a multi-year agreement as an official partner of USA Hockey.
+Upper Deck would release its first-ever USA Hockey trading card set, which included athletes like Cole Eiserman, James Hagens, Cole Hutson, and Taylor Heise.

+In January 2026, it was announced that Upper Deck would begin producing NHL Debut Game Jersey cards.
+The cards, which are scheduled to be released in the summer of 2026, will be in 2025-26 Upper Deck Extended Series and include swatches of rookies' game-used jerseys.
+Also that month, Upper Deck reached an agreement with Warner Bros.
+Discovery, acquiring a license to produce Harry Potter collectibles.

+In February 2026, Upper Deck celebrated the 25th anniversary of Upper Deck Golf.
+It released a 2026 Upper Deck Golf set headlined by Tiger Woods, referencing its iconic 2001 set, which featured Woods’ rookie card.
+That same month, Upper Deck announced that it had signed golfer and two-time major champion Nelly Korda to an exclusive deal.
+Korda would appear in Upper Deck's "Authenticated Memorabilia Collection" and on a Young Guns trading card.
+Also in February, Upper Deck released its first music-related trading cards, featuring American rock band Grateful Dead, with a 60th anniversary set called "Grateful Dead—60 Years So Far… A Visual Trip".

+In April 2026, Upper Deck released its fourth and final DC x National Hockey League set, the DC x NHL "Secret Identity" crossover, which combines DC properties with 12 prominent NHL prospects, superstars, and legends.